Changes are coming to Find A Grave. See a preview now.

 I was so happy to find some "lost" ancestors through Find A Grave.
 I joined the Find A Grave community as a volunteer, to help other people find where their ancestors and loved ones are buried, and to see photographs of markers in cemeteries they will never be able to visit personally.
 So many wonderful, dedicated people have volunteered time and money to make this website a success.
-What a disappointment to learn that it is now owned by a for-profit company, off the time and efforts of numerous volunteers.
+I am disappointed it is now owned by a for-profit company, using the time and efforts of numerous volunteers.

 Company A, 12th Regiment,...
 (4)